How To Deal With Midland Funding LLC

 What Is Midland Funding LLC?

 Midland Funding LLC is a debt collection agency based in San Diego, California.
-Midland collects consumer debts from credit cards, medical bills, and auto and personal loans.
-They mainly purchase debt from credit unions, global banks, and utility providers.
+They purchase and collect consumer debts from credit card companies, medical and healthcare providers, and auto and personal loans.
+Most of the debts they buy come from credit unions, global banks, and utility providers.

-Midland Funding LLC partners with Midland Credit Management Inc. (MCM) to collect on accounts owned by Midland.
-Midland Funding and Midland Credit Management are subsidiaries of Encore Capital Group Inc., a well-known debt buyer.
+Once they buy a debt, Midland often partners with their affiliate company, Midland Credit Management (MCM), to handle the collection process.
+Both Midland Funding and MCM are subsidiaries of Encore Capital Group, a well-known debt buyer.

 Why Is Midland Funding LLC Contacting Me?